CanDIG/rnaget_service/README.md

 ### Running

-By default a demo server can be run with:
+To run the service with a bootstrapped demo database, use the following:

 ```
-python3 -m rnaget_service --loglevel=WARN
+rnaget_service --host=xxxx --port=xxxx --loglevel=WARN --database=demo
 ```

 Once running, a Swagger UI can be accessed at: `/rnaget/ui`